10 Best Eco Friendly Ethical Sandals For Summer 2022

 9. Third Oak

 Third Oak's sustainable beach slide sandals and flip-flops are responsibly made in the USA.
-They're manufactured locally, which means they have less of a carbon footprint as the sandals do not have to travel the world before they get to you.
+They're manufactured locally, meaning they have less carbon footprint as the sandals do not have to travel the world before they get to you.

-They carefully created this material blend to be the perfect balance of flexibility and durability, to add just the right amount of bounce to your step.
+They carefully created this material blend to balance flexibility and durability to add the right amount of bounce to your step.

-All of their shoes are also 100% recyclable, which means anything that is left as scrap is reused to make more shoes, reducing waste even further.
-AND, you can also recycle these shoes, which is pretty amazing and means that the entire process of making these shoes is landfill-free.
+Their shoes are also 100% recyclable, meaning anything left as scrap is reused to make more shoes, reducing waste even further.
+And, you can also recycle these shoes, which is pretty amazing and means that the entire process of making these shoes is landfill-free.

-Conventional foam flip-flops are not recyclable after use and will end up polluting landfills.
+Conventional foam flip-flops are not recyclable after use and will pollute landfills.
 They also produce a lot of waste in the manufacturing process.
 Third Oak certainly offers a better alternative to those!

 Everything is made and sourced ethically and locally in the USA.